loopwerk/loopwerk.io/content/articles/2010-03-03-my-quest-mockup-tool.md

+---
+tags: review
+---

 # My quest for a mockup tool
-- tags: review

----

 A while ago I wrote that [Goldmund, Wyldebeast & Wunderliebe](http://www.gw20e.com) is going start a new usability department.
 At the moment I am busy writing marketing texts and thinking about a new website for ourself.
 Last week I also looked for a nice tool for making mockups and wireframe models, for Mac OS X. After testing 15 tools, I could make a well informed choice, and would like to share my findings with you.

 Definitions: